gvwilson/sensibleadventures/nardica/nardica.md

 who loved to help his mother make curry and stammered every time a pretty boy spoke to him.
 "He'll come back eventually,"
-Mister Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.
+Mr. Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.
 "It just takes some longer to find their way home than others."

 The sky was the same stark blue it had been an hour earlier when Iffy stepped outside, the straightened reciprocating rod safely stowed inside her coat.
-She peeled her egg as she hurried up the street toward the grocery store, trying not to get grease from her fingers on it as she devoured the rubbery white flesh and the warm yellow-brown yolk.
+She peeled her egg as she hurried up the street toward the grocery store, trying not to get machine grease on it as she devoured the rubbery white flesh and the warm yellow-brown yolk.
 A couple of Aunt Naggie's friends smiled or waved as she went by.
 She nodded back,
-ignoring the others who shook their heads at the sight of a scruffy little jelly dredger loose on the street without adult supervision.
+ignoring the others who shook their heads at the sight of a scruffy little jelly dredger in a stained coat wearing boots two sizes too big for her.

 A commotion down a side street caught her ear.
 Someone was singing off-key.